codersforcauses/workshops/docs/2021-2022-summer/introduction-web-basics.md

 For a full explanation on variable declaration in JS, check out <a href="https://www.w3schools.com/js/js_variables.asp" target="_blank">w3schools' page on it.</a>

-Variables can hold different data types, such as integers, strings, objects, fucntions and arrays, but JS will cover the type identification for you.
+Variables can hold different data types, such as numbers, strings, objects, functions and arrays, but JS will cover the type identification for you.

 ##### Datatypes
 - There are two groups of data types in JS: primitives and structural.